 Now to go to the Putting it Into Perspective Segment.

-During the rule of Caligula, Saint Peter founds the Church of Antioch, Saul of Tarsus converts to Christianity becoming Saint Paul and the Germanic Quadi’s settle into present-day Moravia and Slovakia.
+During the rule of Caligula, Saint Peter founds the Church of Antioch, Saul of Tarsus converts to Christianity becoming Saint Paul the Apostle and the Germanic Quadi’s settle into present-day Moravia and Slovakia.

 Now is the time to move on to the Japanese microbiologist, General and director of Unit 731, Shiro Ishii.
 When doing my research, I came across two ways of representing his name.
 People like Sheldon Harris who wrote the book, Factories of Death as well as Gregory Dean Byrd is his PhD thesis on the man call him Ishii Shiro.